Today, bioplastics can be found in the following market segments:

 - Consumer goods and household appliances

 Rigid bioplastics applications are available for cosmetics packaging of creams and lipsticks as well as beverage bottles and many more.
-Materials such as PLA, bio-PE or bio-PET are used in this section.
-Several well-known brands such as Coca-Cola, Vittel, Volvic or Heinz use bio-PET for bottles of all sizes containing drinks and other fluids.
-Procter & Gamble and Johnson & Johnson resort to bio-PE to package different kinds of cosmetic products.
+Materials, such as PLA, bio-PE or bio-PET are used in this section.
+Several well-known brands, such as Vittel, Volvic or Heinz use bio-PET for bottles of all sizes containing drinks and other fluids, while Coca-Cola signed a cooperation to test the use of bottles made from PEF.
+Procter & Gamble resorts to bio-PE to package some of its cosmetic products.
 As a potentially mechanically recyclable material, PLA is also gaining pace in the rigid packaging market.

 Biodegradability is a feature often sought when it comes to food packaging for perishables.
-Flexible packaging solutions such as films and trays are particularly suitable for fresh produce such as fruit and vegetables as they enable longer shelf life.
+Flexible packaging solutions, such as films and trays are particularly suitable for fresh produce, such as fruit and vegetables as they enable longer shelf life.
 The requirements for food packaging are as divers and numerous as there are different types of food.
 Today, packaging materials and processes are extremely sophisticated and easily adaptable to meet specific application and preservation needs.
-When it comes to protecting food and prolonging shelf life the performance of bioplastics packaging is at least comparable with existing conventional packaging and sometimes even better.
+When it comes to protecting food and prolonging shelf life, the performance of bioplastics packaging is comparable to that of existing conventional packaging and sometimes even better.
 By continuing to improve barrier properties like antimicrobial coating and other aspects, the bioplastics industry will be able to achieve better preservation of food products than current packaging very soon.

 For almost every conventional plastic material and application there is a bioplastics alternative available on the market that has the same properties and potentially offers additional advantages.

 Eating and drinking on the go is part of modern lifestyle.
-This is also linked to the requirement for flexible packaging solutions.
-In Germany, for example, the market volume in the catering sector, including among others plastic silverware and crockery, paper and cups, amounts to roughly 3.5 billion Euros.
-In the last ten years, this market has grown on average by seven percent each year.
-As a result, there is (and must be) a broad spectrum of bioplastics products available for the food and catering segment.
-The selection ranges from cups, mugs and trays to plates and cutlery.
+In Germany, for example, the market volume in the catering sector, including among others plastic silverware and crockery, paper, and cups, amounts to roughly 3.5 billion Euros.
+In the last ten years, this market has grown on average by 7 percent each year.
+The European Commission’s political initiative for more sustainable solutions in the single-use segment, effective from July 2021, has initiated a process of re-defining the sector.
+Still, modern consumption asks for a mix of flexible single-use as well as reusable solutions because food hygiene and safety must continue to be ensured.
+In this context, a broad spectrum of bioplastics products is available for the food and catering segment.
+The selection ranges from cups, mugs, and trays to plates and cutlery – in single-use applications as well as reusable versions.
+There are numerous contexts where only single-use products provide viable solutions, especially in closed systems with an integrated waste management, e.g. on planes, at sport events, or in penal facilities.

 Agriculture and horticulture